 According to the inscriptions by 7th century King Jay Dev 2nd, Supusha Dev, who was 39 generations ahead of 5th century King Manadev, built Pashupatinath.
-The current main temple of Pashupatinath complex was built in the end of the 17th century to replace the previous one, destroyed by termites.
+The current main temple of Pashupatinath complex was built at the end of the 17th century to replace the previous one, destroyed by termites.

-Countless smaller temples have been constructed around the main temple on both banks of Bagmati River during the last few centuries.
+Countless smaller temples have been constructed around the main temple on both banks of the Bagmati River during the last few centuries.

-Towards the end of the Malla period, the Shikhara shrines adopted different outlines, that of the shape of an inverted flower bud, which became popular due to their ease of construction.
+Towards the end of the Malla period, the Shikhara shrines adopted different outlines; that of the shape of an inverted flower bud, which became popular due to their ease of construction.